• Skip to primary navigation

 Your jello mold will need to be refrigerated overnight, to make sure it is completely firm, before removing it from the mold.

-To serve your layered jello salad, you will need to remove it from the mold and place it onto a large plate or platter.
+To serve your layered jello salad, you will want to remove it from the mold and place it onto a large plate or platter.

 To get the jello to slide out of the mold, warm the outside layer of the jello a bit.
-We used to dip the top of the mold into a basin of warm water, just long enough to soften it a little.
+We used to dip the top of the mold into a basin or large bowl of warm water, just long enough to soften it a little.

 Remove the bottom cover, place your plate over the jello, and flip it over.
 Slowly remove the top cover, and the jello should neatly slide out.
 (If it doesn't want to slide out, warm it a little longer).